iucario/WorkoutDetector/README.md

 ### Local

-Modify config `WorkoutDetector/utils/config.yml` to your needs.
+Be sure to modify config `WorkoutDetector/settings/global_settings.py` to your project root.
-E.g. `proj_root: '/home/your_name/WorkoutDetector/'`
+E.g. `PROJ_ROOT = '/home/your_name/WorkoutDetector/'`

 ### Build dataset